Sri Lakshmi Narasimha Temple, Thalassery: Uthsava Vigraha

 Venkataramana is used as the Uthsava Vigraha (festival deity).

 Sub Deities or Upadevathas

-The temple complex consists of an outer ‘prakara’ or quadrangle which includes the shrines of Hanuman, Ganapathy, Lakshmi & Vithoba-Rakhumai.
+The temple complex consists of an outer ‘prakara’ or quadrangle which includes the shrines of Hanuman, Ganapathy, Lakshmi, and Vithoba-Rakhumai.
 It also contains a Copper clad Dhwaja Stambha or Flag staff on which the temple flag is hoisted during Brahma Rathotsava.
 A shrine dedicated to Shiva is located near the temple pond.